Pilot Study of Online Administration of the Boulder Faculty Course Questionnaire in Spring, 2003

 Perry Sailor, PBA

-Selected University of Colorado at Boulder full professors and senior instructors were invited to participate in a pilot study of online administration of Faculty Course Questionnaires (FCQs) in spring, 2003.
+Selected University of Colorado Boulder full professors and senior instructors were invited to participate in a pilot study of online administration of Faculty Course Questionnaires (FCQs) in spring, 2003.
 Students in classes whose instructors participated were sent e-mails telling them how they could complete their FCQs on the Web.
 Ratings and response rates for online administration were compared with ratings and response rates for the usual paper-and-pencil, in-class method used in prior terms by the same instructors in the same courses.

 Course and instructor rating averages and standard deviations were no different using online administration than using paper-and-pencil administration.
 Response rates were substantially lower online, 56% compared to 74% using paper administration.
 Open-ended comments indicate that students who responded online much preferred that method, with positive comments outnumbering negative 78% to 9%, with another 3% neutral and 5% mixed.
 Students liked the ease and convenience, the opportunity to assign ratings and write comments without time pressure, and the fact that class time was not used.
 The relatively few negative and mixed comments often expressed concern about anonymity using online administration, as well as having to complete FCQs on their own time.